 |Body as a Whole|

-5% of patients taking SARAFEM (fluoxetine hydrochloride) 20 mg either continuously or intermittently.
+at least 5% of patients taking SARAFEM 20 mg either continuously or

-For additional adverse event terms referenced in PRECAUTIONS, reporting
+intermittently.
+For additional adverse reaction terms referenced in Warnings

-Incidence in US depression, OCD, and bulimia placebo-controlled clinical trials (excluding data from extensions of trials) — Table 4 enumerates the most common treatment-emergent adverse events associated with the use of fluoxetine up to 80 mg (incidence of at least 2% for fluoxetine and greater than placebo) in female patients ages 18 to 45 years from US placebo-controlled clinical trials in the treatment of depression, OCD, and bulimia.
+Table 6 enumerates the most common treatment-emergent adverse reactions associated with the use of fluoxetine up to 80 mg (incidence of at least 2% for fluoxetine and greater than placebo) in female patients ages 18 to 45 years from US placebo-controlled clinical trials in the treatment of depression, OCD, and bulimia.

-Female Patients Ages 18 to 45 Years in US Depression, OCD, and Bulimia Placebo-Controlled
+Incidence in Female Patients Ages 18 to 45 Years in Depress ion, OCD, and

 (N = 1145)